What Is A Therapy Dog?

 Can you train my dog as a therapy dog?

-No. Our therapy dogs are bred specifically for their role to ensure they have the right temperament.
+No. Our therapy dogs were bred specifically for their role to ensure they have the right temperament.
 This means we do not train other dog breeds or personal family pets to become therapy dogs.
+We are also no longer training dogs to become therapy dogs.

 Are therapy dogs the same as service dogs?